sqlite-mpi/sqlite-mpi-client-js/readme.md

 ### Notes

-- SQLIte `WAL` mode is always on; you can not turn it off.
+- SQLite `WAL` mode is always on; you can not turn it off.
 - Reads are concurrent, writes queue.